shreyaslabh/DataSec.AI/README.md

 * DataSec.AI masks all the sensitive Personally Identifiable Information (PII) on the web
 * The masking logic works real-time, connects to the company VPN & intercepts all the network traffic
 * The masking logic can be configured by our clients, once their accounts are authorized by the admin
-* Several types of masks are configured to ensure that DataSec covers all types of PII, especially pharma industry
+* Several types of masks are configured to ensure that DataSec covers all PII, especially pharma industry
 * The software can be deployed as both Cloud and On-Premise setup
 * Containerized deployment on Google Kubernetes Engine helps speed up the anonymization, scaling, healing
 * The CI/CD pipeline helps to push and deploy new code modifications with great ease